TL;DR

 How does an AI receptionist work for a dental office?

-An AI receptionist answers incoming phone calls using natural language processing.
-It greets callers, understands their needs (new patient, existing appointment, insurance questions), books appointments directly into the practice management system, and sends confirmation texts.
-It works 24/7 including after hours, weekends, and holidays when human staff aren't available.
+The AI answers calls, figures out what the caller needs (new patient, existing appointment, insurance question), books the appointment directly into your practice management system, and sends a confirmation text.
+It's live 24/7 — after hours, weekends, holidays — no human staffing required.

 How much revenue do dental practices lose from missed calls?

-The average dental practice misses 30-40% of incoming calls.
-Each missed call represents a potential patient worth $500-$1,200 in first-visit revenue.
-For a practice receiving 150 calls per week, that's roughly $8,000-$15,000 per month in lost revenue from unanswered calls alone.
+Most dental practices miss 30-40% of incoming calls.
+Each unanswered call is a potential patient worth $500-$1,200 in first-visit revenue.
+For a practice getting 150 calls per week, that comes out to $8,000-$15,000 per month in lost revenue from calls that just didn't get picked up.

 Can patients tell they're talking to an AI receptionist?